KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 The ability to adopt the ideas of others quickly, while maintaining the accomplishments, security, and compatibilities of one's predecessors, makes Custom Consensus a wise choice for experienced developers who wish to maintain a long-term course of productivity and creativity in their work.

-## Tutorial Introduction
+## API Tutorials: Introduction

 Now that the developer has an understanding of the general concepts of blockchain technology and Custom Consensus, the following tutorial can assist in gaining hands-on experience.

 In this tutorial, we create two new blockchains, called RT1 & RT2.

-The first blockchain, RT1, demonstrates the following funamental concepts:
+The first blockchain, RT1, demonstrates the fundamental API concepts, such as how to create and utilize a simple test blockchain, how to query a blockchain for data, etc.

 The RT2 blockchain demonstrates the creation of a custom application-specific blockchain that <!--Sidd: Mylo, your original sentence cut off here -->